LinaSeto/power-outage-impact/README.md

   frameborder="0"
 ></iframe>

-After performing a permutation test with 10,000 trials, I found an  **observed statistic** of about 0.0353 with a **p-value** of 0.3679.
+After performing a permutation test with 10,000 simulations, I found an  **observed statistic** of about 0.0353 with a **p-value** of 0.3679.
 Because the p-value is > 0.05, I fail to reject the null hypothesis.
 There is not convincing evidence of a significant difference in the distribution of `'CLIMATE.CATEGORY'` when `'CUSTOMERS.AFFECTED'` is missing and not missing.
 This indicates that the missingness in `'CUSTOMERS.AFFECTED'` is not dependent on `'CLIMATE.CATEGORY'`.

 <iframe
   src="assets/miss_emp_by_climate_cat.html"